Course - Steel Structures 1 - TKT4170

 Learning methods and activities

-Lectures, weekly assignments, computer exercises and a welding exercise in lab.
+Lectures, weekly assignments and computer exercises.
 2/3 of the assignments and computer exercises must be approved prior to the examination.

 - Written exercises and small project

 In case of delayed examination an oral examination may be given.

 Knowledge of statics and strength of materials as taught in TKT4116/TKT4118 Mechanics 1 and TKT4122/TKT4123 Mechanics 2 or equivalent courses at foreign universities.

 Per Kr.
 Larsen: Dimensjonering av stålkonstruksjoner (last issue), Fagbokforlaget.